-Ultra-sensitive, low-input chromatin mapping assays
+Ultra low input chromatin mapping assays

 We’re here to help.
 Click below and a member of our team will get back to you shortly!Request More Info

-CUTANA™ CUT&Tag provides impressive gains compared to
+CUTANA™ CUT&Tag provides impressive gains in histone PTM mapping compared to ChIP-seq, the leading chromatin mapping assay.

 How does CUT&Tag work?